openshift/enhancements/enhancements/ingress/custom-route-configuration.md

 Library-go is also an ideal spot to provide functionality to inject route hosts.
 Something like our StaticResource controller which automatically handles the API status and the required route changes.

+#### Trusting the oauth-server

+Some OpenShift components need to communicate with the OpenShift oauth-server in order to retrieve access tokens on behalf of the user that wants to use them.
+Typical examples include the web console and anything that uses the oauth-proxy, like the monitoring tools.
+A custom oauth-server serving certificate might break trust from the other components in the cluster.

+The authentication operator needs to publish the oauth-server's  trust root in a well-known location so that components that need to trust the oauth-server can use it.
+The authentication operator will therefore always create a configMap `openshift-config-managed/oauth-server-cert` which is going to include the oauth-server's serving certificate.

+The certificate should be found in the `ca-bundle.crt` key in the `data` of such a configMap.

+The operators managing the components that need to trust the oauth-server have to consume this configMap and configure the components' so that they trust the certificate.

 ### Risks and Mitigations

 Some components have attempted to resolve similar issues in one off ways.